 What became of the man who had discovered the most basic law of junk mail, that a person who had fallen for one scheme was ripe for another?
 Pattee moved to St. Louis, and set up an office on Olive St. But his business was short-lived, for he died in 1888 at age 64 of “softening of the brain.”
 Thanks to his various scams, though, he left his wife an estate of comfortable proportions.

 And Comstock?
-By the time he died in 1915, at age 71, he was widely viewed as a crank and an enemy of the First Amendment.
+By the time he died in 1915, he was widely viewed as a crank and an enemy of the First Amendment.
 “The fight for the young!”
 Heyward Broun wrote.
 “The phrase was always on Comstock’s lips…But, with the passing years, may it not have become a formula with which he sustained himself, unconscious that its relation to his work was growing increasingly remote?”